Skip to content

 11.10 Radix Sort

-The previous section introduced counting sort, which is suitable for situations where the data volume \(n\) is large but the data range \(m\) is small.
-Suppose we need to sort \(n = 10^6\) student IDs, and the student ID is an 8-digit number, which means the data range \(m = 10^8\) is very large.
-Using counting sort would require allocating a large amount of memory space, whereas radix sort can avoid this situation.
+The previous section introduced counting sort, which is suitable when the number of items \(n\) is large but the value range \(m\) is small.
+Suppose we need to sort \(n = 10^6\) student IDs, each of which is an 8-digit number.
+Then the value range \(m = 10^8\) is very large.
+Using counting sort would require a large amount of memory, whereas radix sort avoids this problem.

-Radix sort (radix sort) has a core idea consistent with counting sort, which also achieves sorting by counting quantities.
-Building on this, radix sort utilizes the progressive relationship between the digits of numbers, sorting each digit in turn to obtain the final sorting result.
+Radix sort is based on the same core idea as counting sort: it also sorts by counting occurrences.
+Building on this, radix sort exploits the positional relationship among digits and sorts them one digit at a time to obtain the final result.

 11.10.1 Algorithm Flow